jenkinsci/report-generic-chart-column-plugin/README.md

 The parser is quite forgiving, and will skip garabge.
 Supports both : and = delimiters.

 ## Project summary
-Hugest graphs are shown in project sumamry.
-You can have as much graphs as you wish, and have detailed tooltip:
+Hugest graphs are shown in project summary.
+You can have as much graphs as you wish, and have detailed tool-tip:
 ![project](https://user-images.githubusercontent.com/2904395/43015881-2747cb3a-8c51-11e8-9ccf-c6b4a0189e61.png)
 Comparing individual jobs was never more simple:)